M4C Logo AHRC Logo

 31/01/2024 Guest lecture at the School of Museum Studies, University of Leicester (Engaging Audiences, MU7017): Unpacking the Dryad 'Handicrafts' collection: towards a global movement of 'arts and crafts'.

-26/10/2023 (The Backstage View: a Mundane History of Collecting, The University of Poznan): Missionary exhibitions as mundane sites for private collections: the case of Dryad 'Handicrafts'.
+26/10/2023 (The Backstage View: a Mundane History of Collecting, jointly organised by the University of Lausanne and the University of Poznan): Missionary exhibitions as mundane sites for private collections: the case of Dryad 'Handicrafts'.

 17/10/2023 (Increase Visibility and Attractiveness of Islands' Heritage: a 21st Century Issue for Museology, International Conference jointly organised by ICOFOM - International Committee for Museology, AMEPNC - Association of Museums and Heritage Institutions in New Caledonia, and the University of New Caledonia): The insular colonial factor in the Dryad basketry Collection.